mezis/mezis.github.com/_drafts/learning-part-1.md

   that this algorithm also learns how many nodes are needed, and what their response function should be; not just the vertex weights).
-- the 28-node ANN I mentioned above can make about 120,000 predictions per second on my machine, which means in the worst case (used as a comparator in a
-  \\(O(n^2)\\) sorting algorithm) it could sort a set of 350 properties in a second.
+- the 28-node ANN I mentioned above can make about 120,000 predictions per second, which means in the worst case (used as a comparator in a \\(O(n^2)\\) sorting algorithm) it could sort a set of 350 properties in a second.
 That's not going to cut it: a modern search engine should not take more than 500ms to provide results, and ranking is only part of the problem.